-Brian had his first Alaskan experience last summer working as a salmon processor in Bristol Bay.
+Brian had his first Alaskan experience four summers ago working as a salmon processor in Bristol Bay.
 After traveling around the state when his contract ended he knew he had to find a way to get back.
 With a background in bicycle mechanics and a love of all things outdoors, Sockeye was the perfect fit.
 Back home in Saint Paul, Minnesota, Brian can be found out on the trail canoeing, cross country skiing, backpacking, running, snowboarding, and cycling.
 Brian is excited to wrench on bikes and be back up in Alaska!

 Kennedy joins us from the Midwest, but is no stranger to mountains and big open space.
 She has been working seasonally for the past couple of years working on trail crews in Arizona, shredding powder in Keystone Colorado, and running bike tours down the Klondike Highway.
 She has also completed a few long distance big tours around the United States and is looking forward to the next adventure her life brings.